bevacqua/seleccion/readme.markdown

 # `seleccion.set(range)`

-Provides a convenient cross-browser method to set the text selection into `range`.
+Provides a convenient cross-browser method to set the text selection using a `range` `TextRange`.

 ```js
 var setSelection = require('seleccion').set;